JoergFranke/recnet/examples/little_timer_task/README.md

 ## Little timer task

 Based on an example designed by [Herbert Jaeger](http://www.pdx.edu/sites/www.pdx.edu.sysc/files/Jaeger_TrainingRNNsTutorial.2005.pdf).
 This task has two input signals, a *start signal* and a *duration signal*.
-The target output is a signal which starts at each *start signal* peak and builds a rectangular signal with the length of *duration signal* value at starting peak.
+The target output is a signal which starts at each *start signal* peak and builds a rectangular signal.
+This signal length is the value of the *duration signal* at starting peak.

 <table>
   <tr>